Aiven-Open/transforms-for-apache-kafka-connect/README.md

 The transformation defines the following configurations:

 - `key.fields` - The comma-separated name(s) of the fields in the record key that should be extracted, or `*` to use the entire key.
-- `value.fields` - The comma-separated name(s) of the fields to add into the record value, in the same order as `key.field.names`.
+- `value.fields` - The comma-separated name(s) of the fields to add into the record value, in the same order as `key.fields`.

 Any empty or missing value field uses the same name as the key field by default.
 If a `*` is specified as the key field, its default value field name is `_key`.